smikitky/chatgpt-md-translator/README.md

 <details>

-<summary>Usage Notes for Reasoning Models</summary>
+<summary>ℹ️ Usage Notes for Reasoning Models</summary>

 This tool now has basic support for reasoning models such as "o3-mini", but be aware of the following:

 - It thinks hard before starting to transmit the translation result, so you need to wait patiently.
 - It uses a "reasoning effort" parameter instead of "temperature".
+To stop sending the temperature parameter, you need to specify `TEMPERATURE=default` in the config file.
 - Reasoning models are not necessarily better when it comes to simple natural language processing.
 Ordinary chat models such as `gpt-4o` may be sufficient.

 Your config file would look like this: